 With a par of 72, Darwin Golf Club plays 6642-yards from the Men’s Blue tees and 5746 from the Women’s Red tees.

-Going Out at Darwin Golf Club
+The Front at Darwin Golf Club

 The 510-yard straightaway par 5 opening hole is one that could provide a birdie opportunity right out of the gate.
 Both of us found the middle of the fairway off the tee.
 With a pair of fairway bunkers that frame the fairway, Menekse fired a great 3-wood just short of the green.
 The first was a great opening hole and we were eager to see what lie ahead.

 With bunkers strategically placed on the right side of the fairway, and easily within reach of the tee, the 396-yard par 4 fourth was a beautiful golf hole!
 Menekse found that fairway bunker but escaped it cleanly.
 With an exceptionally long green that is shared with the seventh hole, it is important to select your approach club smartly.
 We watched with wonderment as a flock of geese flew low overhead.
 While traveling the NT, we learned that when the geese fly it means that the wet is on its way.

 The 335-yard par 4 sixth perfectly summarizes the golf course.
 A short risk/reward golf hole that has plenty of gorgeous mounds and undulations and offers a small receptive green that provides well-struck shots with opportunity.
 Unable to see the green from the tee, I hit a 5-iron off the tee aiming to the right side of the slight right to left fairway that left me with the perfect distance for a 54-degree wedge approach.
 I picked it clean, stopping 10-feet right of the pin.
 I grew up playing smallish greens but nevertheless felt relieved to find the putting surface.